Tsakunelson/Cancer-Texture-Network/README.md

 5. How To Interact With the Project

 This project follows the Cross Industry Standard Process for Data Mining (CRISP-DM) by asking and answering analytical questions from Digital Pathologist.
-It adopts the Extract Trasform Load strategy to build pipelines ready made for deployment.
+It adopts the Extract Transform Load strategy to build pipelines ready made for deployment.
 A Medium Blog post on the following link describes the data loading process with pythorch for our model: [Link](https://medium.com/@tsakunelsonz/loading-and-training-a-neural-network-with-custom-dataset-via-transfer-learning-in-pytorch-8e672933469?source=friends_link&sk=587f18bded4163d4458939fd97563b96)

 This is A Novel Deep learning Cancer Texture Network (CAT-Net) for Cancer detection.
 I this project, Digital Pathology analysis using Deep Learning models is leveraged on Whole Slide Image (WSI) Biopsy with Pytorch (and Skorch) as framework.
 Detection and classification of cancerous cells with a heat map visual is adopted, to enhance automatic and accurate decision making by pathologist.
 Through the CRISP-DM model and ETL pipelines, an end-to-end framework is created, ready made for production.